 Connected Living: Chairs welcome and opening remarks

-Keynote Panel: Are we entering the Connected Living era?
+Keynote Panel: Will 2016 be the Connected Living era?

 - Discussing the current state of the industry and possibilities presented through connected things in homes and cars – What are potential areas of market growth?

 - What are the newest developments: products, devices, technologies?